 Tuition and building fee are considers a DIRECT estimated cost, which is a charged directly by MSL.
-All other charges in the chart above are considered INDIRECT charges, meaning other education related expenses that will vary based on need.
+All other charges in the chart above are considered INDIRECT charges, meaning other education related expenses will vary based on need.
 The Chart above is an example of an independent student not living with parents.
 Award offers are subject to change especially when the wrong budget is used in error.

-2022-2023 Loan Limits:
+2023-2024 Loan Limits:

-Unsubsidized Direct Loan Annual Limit \$20,500.00 (08/01 thru 05/30) interest rate 5.28% The Direct Loans have a lifetime limit of \$138, 500.00.
-Graduate Plus Loan Maximum estimate \$29,000(New Students) \$28,000 (Returning Students) The Graduate Plus loan is a CREDIT based loan with an interest rate of 6.28%
+Unsubsidized Direct Loan Annual Limit \$20,500.00 (08/01 through 05/30) interest rate 7.05% The Direct Loans have a lifetime limit of \$138, 500.00.
+Graduate Plus Loan Maximum \$30,684.00 (New Students) \$29,934.00 (Returning Students) The Graduate Plus loan is a CREDIT based loan with an interest rate of 8.05%